Rosa M. Morris: Professional career

 Morris graduated with a PhD in 1940 and became a faculty member in Cardiff in 1941, where she stayed for the rest of her career.
 She supervised the 1955 PhD thesis of David Edmunds, who later won the Pólya Prize.
-Together with Roy Chisholm, Morris wrote a textbook on Mathematical Methods in Physics.
-Although it was lacking in rigour, it was reprinted several times, and, according to Chisholm, "in the late 1960's, North-Holland told us that we had broken their publication record for technical books.
+Together with Roy Chisholm, Morris wrote a textbook titled Mathematical Methods in Physics.
+It was lacking in rigour, and the reviewer for Mathematics of Computation called the mathematical content "not always adequate, and sometimes ... incorrect", giving as an example an untrue claim about the convergence of Fourier series for a continuous function.
+Commercially, the book was a success and was reprinted several times.
+According to Chisholm, "in the late 1960's, North-Holland told us that we had broken their publication record for technical books.
 We even made a little money."
-In 1972–1973, while she was a Reader in Fluid Dynamics, she served as one of the first female heads of a mathematics department in the UK, possibly the first at a university.
+In 1972–1973, while Morris was a Reader in Fluid Dynamics, she served as one of the first female heads of a mathematics department in the UK, possibly the first at a university.
+Morris retired in 1975.

-Morris was a member of the London Mathematical Society (since 1945) of the Mathematical Association, where she was President of the Cardiff Branch 1955–1956, and a Fellow of the Cambridge Philosophical Society until 1983.
+Morris was a member of the London Mathematical Society (since 1945), of the Mathematical Association, where she was President of the Cardiff Branch 1955–1956, and a Fellow of the Cambridge Philosophical Society until 1983.
 She was a prolific contributor to Mathematical Reviews, with 188 contributions credited to her name.

+Personal life and legacy

+Morris was a life-long member of the congregation at Bethesda Baptist Church in Rogerstone.
+When she returned to Wales after completing her PhD studies in Cambridge, she lived in Rogerstone again, where she was a carer for her sister Olwen.
+After her 2011 death, Morris was buried in the churchyard of Bethesda church, in the same grave as her sister.
+The headstone describes her as a "renowned mathematician".
+In local newspapers, her mathematical research is connected to the Supermarine Spitfire fighter aircraft.

+Morris is listed in the Davis archive of about 2500 women who achieved honours degrees in Mathematics in Britain before 1940.
+The PhD was still an uncommon degree for British mathematicians at the time, and Morris is among only seven women who received Mathematics PhD degrees in Britain until 1940, and one of two from Cambridge.